yeokm1/pcb-covox/README.md

 ![Screen](images/front.jpg)
 This is a revision 3 board which has a bug in the mj2135 library which is a misaligned hole.
 I corrected this in Revision 4 but never actually fabricated that update.

+Due to my oversight, only the DB25 pin 19 is grounded whearas the standard calls for pins 18-25 to be done so.
+You might need to modify the design if you face problems.

 ##Schematic drawings
 Images are exported from Eagle at 600dpi.